 Source: Centre d’Etudes sur les Formations d’Ingénieur (CEFI) [Prospective committee about engineer education]

-- Values: inter-personal skills, respect for the environment etc
+- Values: inter-personal skills, respect for the environment.

-CPE Lyon graduate engineer diploma is awarded to students that have met the following conditions:
+CPE Lyon graduate engineer diploma is awarded to students who have met the following conditions:

 - Successfully completed 5 academic semesters and all the obligatory placements or projects in industry.